dataloop/docker-alpine/dataloop-docker/README.md

 -v /proc:/rootfs/proc:ro \
 -v /cgroup:/rootfs/sys/fs/cgroup:ro \
 dataloop/dataloop-docker:latest

 ```
+## Support Versions

+This container has been tested to run on Docker >= 1.9.1

 # Troubleshooting

+Please contact us on https://slack.outlyer.com or support@outlyer.com for help.

 If you dont see any memory metrics in your containers you will need to enable memory accounting in cgroups.
 To do that just add some kernel command-line parameters: cgroup_enable=memory swapaccount=1.
 More info from the [docker documentation](https://docs.docker.com/engine/admin/runmetrics/#/memory-metrics-memorystat).